malekmiladi/digit-classifier-app/README.md

 ## Introduction

-This project integrates an L-Layer machine learning model, made from scratch, and trained using the MNIST dataset, in a simple Flask application.
+This project integrates an L-Layer machine learning model, made from scratch and trained using the MNIST dataset, in a simple Flask application.
 The user can access a web UI where they can draw a digit, and the server predicts it.

 ## How It Works

 The image is sent to the server, converted into a grayscale image, then centered by calculating the center of mass of pixels and padding/slicing it accordingly.
-This is to ensure that it adheres to the criteria by which the MNIST dataset is made.r.
+This is to ensure that it adheres to the criteria by which the MNIST dataset is made.

 ## How to Run